 Prince (The Artist) and Generation X

-There were VCRs, personal stereo cassette players and the Nintendo game boy to keep us entertained.
+There were VCRs, personal cassette players and the Nintendo game boy to keep us entertained.

-We lived through the death of Princess Diana, the invention of the microwave oven; the Sinclair C5, and the fall of the Berlin wall.
-We watched Stephen Spielberg’s E.T.
-“The Extraterrestrial“ in Dolby stereo at the cinema.
+We lived through the invention of the microwave oven; the Sinclair C5, the death of Princess Diana and the fall of the Berlin wall.

 We listened and watched music videos on the MTV; Dire Straits, Bon Jovi, Queen, U2, Madonna, Michael Jackson, Prince… and plenty more.

 Prince the artist: A music icon of generation X

 Prince Rogers Nelson was born in Minneapolis on June 7th, 1958.
 He passed away on April 21st, 2016.

 A musician, songwriter, multi-instrumentalist, singer, performer and producer.

 A music icon of generation X. He created his own music genre, which fused soul, funk, rock and pop and allowed him to be daringly innovative.

 “Everyone has their own experience.
 We are here to learn and go down those paths, and eventually you may have gone down so many paths and learned so much, you don’t have to come back again.”